DefaultBanda/ShitLabOPAI/README.md

 Make sure you have a valid `wrangler.toml` with the correct `name`, `compatibility_date`, and `main` entry point before deploying.

+## Available Simulations

+- **Photoelectric Effect** – Explore how light intensity, wavelength and voltage affect electron emission in a Phet-style setup.

 ## Grade Calculator Modes